sonaalPradeep/BASH_for_NASM/README.txt

 INSTRUCTIONS FOR CONFIGURING FILE

 The configuration of the bash script is simple.
 It is based on whether you are using a 32- or a 64-bit system.
 If you are using a 32-bit system, find the 2 instances which says "# Comment the following for 32-bit systems" and comment the line below it (by inserting a '#' to the front).
 Similarly for the 64-bit systems.
 Make sure that only one of your options is enabled.
-# This only works for Linux.
-Stay tuned for the new version that would also support the MacOS.
+# This script only works for Linux.

 EXECUTING THE SCRIPT